Our guesthouse on Koh Chang

 “This out-of-the-way guesthouse is set in one of the most gorgeous spots on the island.” www.Travelfish.org

 And if that’s not enough, there are 200 + reviews on Tripadvisor.

 Baan Rim Nam has also been featured in Bangkok Airways in-flight magazine, various Scandinavian newspapers & magazines, including being rated as one of the ‘Top 198 places in Thailand’ by a Finnish magazine.
 So, maybe you’ll like it too . . .

-Our fisherman’s house is built on concrete & wood stilts over the Klong Prao river estuary on the west coast of Koh Chang.
+The two fisherman’s housse are built on concrete & wood stilts over the Klong Prao river estuary on the west coast of Koh Chang.
 At high tide the water reaches underneath the house and into the mangroves at the rear.
 The beach is around 2 minutes (150 metres) walk away through the coconut field or 3 minutes paddle (300 metres) by canoe down to the mouth of the river.
 How you get there is up to you.

 The idea is that we want you to feel like you are staying at a friend’s house rather than you are just a room number in a resort.
 Adding to this feeling is the fact that as 70% of our guests come from this website, or from recommendations from previous guests.
 So you’ll find that anyone else staying at the house probably has a similar ideas to you of what to expect on Koh Chang and how they like to spend their vacation time.

 Our neighbours are a a couple of resorts, a couple of small guesthouses, a couple of good restaurants and some local families.
 In the evening it’s usually quiet.
 There are no bright lights, no bars, no traffic noise and the only sounds that you usually hear are the cicadas, vocal frogs and the occasional firefly tour heading upstream to see the nearby fireflies which inhabit the mangroves upstream.
 It’s also one of the few places on the island where you can be woken up by birdsong at sunrise.